sendwithus/confidence/README.md

 myConfidence.addVariant(variantE);

-// evaluate the variants to get the result result = myConfidence.getResult();
+// evaluate the variants using a Z-Test to get the result zTestResult = myConfidence.getResult();

 /*
 {